notcl4y14/phantom-lang-old-js/README.md

 # phantom-lang

 Spaghetti never ends.
-Yet it will end soon.
+Yet it will end soon...in another project.